marcelacoury/Movie-Recommendation-System/README.md

 * Most-Popular: the one that recommends the most popular items
 * Best-Rated: the one that recommends the items who was rated with higher grades

+For the development of the project, the MovieLens dataset was used: https://grouplens.org/datasets/movielens/